5. The Functional Programming Paradigm

 As do other languages, Scala provides an extensive library of predefined types and (generic) type constructors along with a rich set of behaviors.
 Many of these, especially collection types and certain utility types, are algebraic data types, discussed below in more detail:

-By using Scala like a scripting language (such as Python or Ruby), one can solve many problems without even defining custom algebraic data types, except perhaps the occasional tuple.
-The main building blocks in scripting-style Scala are the collection and utility types we just mentioned, along with
+By using Scala like a scripting language (such as Python or Ruby), one can solve many problems without even defining custom algebraic data types, except perhaps the occasional tuple, a lightweight aggregation of heterogeneous types based on the Cartesian product.
+The main building blocks in scripting-style Scala are the collection and utility types we just mentioned, along with these behaviors:

 • important methods map, take / drop, filter / withFilter, find, flatMap, sum, foldLeft / foldRight, scanLeft, zip, groupBy, collect